LSU QB Joe Burrow nearing end of first season; "He's the John Wayne guy. Nothing bothers him"

 Moreau said Burrow's go-to character is Ness — a complicated fighter, that, if mastered, can devastate and extremely frustrate opponents.

-Scheyd sits the Smash Bros. sessions out, and he joins in whenever they break out NCAA Football — a discontinued game with rosters that would be stuck in 2014, were it not for a unknown, rogue gamer who supplies updated rosters for public download.
+Scheyd sits the Smash Bros. sessions out, and he joins in whenever they break out NCAA Football — a discontinued game with rosters that would be stuck in 2014, were it not for an unknown, rogue gamer who supplies updated rosters for public download.

-Yes, Scheyd said, Burrow is in the updated download; but they don't really remember his player's rating point totals because LSU is off-limits whenever they play.
+Yes, Scheyd said, Burrow is in the updated download, but they don't really remember his player's rating point totals because LSU is off-limits whenever they play.

 "It's just kind of like, 'Find somebody else,'" Scheyd said.
 "It's kind of cheating."